Virginia Addiction Medicine - Centreville Virginia

 Virginia Addiction Medicine - Centreville, VA

-Virginia Addiction Medicine is treatment center located at 6138 Redwood Square Centre, Suite 204 in the 20121 zip code in Centreville, VA that offers medication assisted substance use treatment.
-It accepts people with HIV or AIDS, people with trauma and military families into its treatment service.
-Virginia Addiction Medicine provides suboxone prescription, naltrexone administration and buprenorphine maintenance to young adults and adults.
-Some of the treatment approaches used by Virginia Addiction Medicine consist of motivational interviewing, substance use counseling and anger management.
+Virginia Addiction Medicine is treatment center located at 6138 Redwood Square Centre, Suite 204 in the 20121 zip code in Centreville, VA that offers medication assisted treatment for addiction.
+It accepts military families, domestic violence victims and adult women into its treatment program.
+Virginia Addiction Medicine provides naltrexone administration, buprenorphine maintenance and suboxone prescription to young adults and adults.
+Some of the treatment approaches used by Virginia Addiction Medicine consist of substance use counseling, motivational interviewing and trauma-related counseling.

 Address: 6138 Redwood Square Centre, Suite 204, Centreville, VA 20121